Musqueam Cultural Education Resource Centre

 This state-of-the-art facility was completed in 2015 and consists of two full-sized soccer fields and a club house, complete with changing rooms and multimedia capability.
 The complex is a symbol of Musqueam pride and sportsmanship.
 It provides space to develop the abilities of young Musqueam athletes and promotes fitness in the community.

-Department Head: Facilities Coordinator, Noreen Point – [email protected]
+Contact: Facilities Coordinator, Noreen Point – [email protected]

 Musqueam Golf and Learning Academy